What is actinic keratosis?

 Key points about actinic keratosis

-Actinic keratosis is a rough, scaly patch or bump on sun-exposed skin.
+Actinic keratosis is a rough, scaly spot or bump on sun-exposed skin.

 They are caused by UV damage to the skin.

-People are more at risk for this if they have pale skin, blonde or eyes that are blue,
+People are more at risk for AKs if they have pale skin, blonde or red hair, or eyes

 A skin exam and sometimes a biopsy are needed to diagnose this skin problem.